richardjennings/ingress-nginx-opa/README.md

 # OPA Nginx

-# What
+## What
 OPA integration with [Nginx Auth Requests](https://nginx.org/en/docs/http/ngx_http_auth_request_module.html).

+OPA Nginx provides a mechanism to apply OPA Rego Policies to HTTP(s) requests via the Nginx Ingress Controller Auth Requests capability.

 ## How

 Nginx Auth Requests are transformed into a JSON structure.
-This structure is then sent to the defined OPA REST API address e.g. POST `http://opa-nginx.opa-nginx.svc.cluster.local:8282` to be evaluated.
+This structure is then provided to the defined OPA REST API address e.g. POST `http://opa-nginx.opa-nginx.svc.cluster.local:8282` to be evaluated.

 The inputs provided to OPA by Nginx OPA Proxy are of the form: